peterStitt/libspatialaudio/docs/AmbisonicZoomer.md

 # Ambisonic Zoomer

-If you are not interested in the theory you can read about how to use `CAmbisonicZoomer` [here](#cambisoniczoomer).
+If you are not interested in the theory you can read about how to use `AmbisonicZoomer` [here](#ambisoniczoomer).

 ## Theory and Implementation Details

-The `CAmbisonicZoomer` class allows for a kind of acoustic zoom to the front of the sound field.
+The `AmbisonicZoomer` class allows for a kind of acoustic zoom to the front of the sound field.
 It was implemented for use with the zoom function with 360-videos in VLC Media Player to place emphasis on sounds in the view direction.

 It samples the sound field to the front with a virtual cardioid microphone with order matching the order of the input signal.
-This mono virtual microphone signal is then re-encoded back to a signal at the front of the sound field and blended with the full sound field based on the zoom value set in `CAmbisonicZoomer::SetZoom`.
+This mono virtual microphone signal is then re-encoded back to a signal at the front of the sound field and blended with the full sound field based on the zoom value set in `AmbisonicZoomer::SetZoom`.

 A zoom value of 0 will perform no transformation to the ambisonic signal while a zoom of 1 will lead to an extreme zoom, which results in mono signal encoded to the front of the sound field.

 Another method for achieving a similar effect would be to decode the Ambisonics signal to a set of points regularly spaced on the sphere, applying a directional weight to these points, then re-encoding the points to Ambisonics.
 However, this requires a transformation from and to the Ambisonics domain over a large number of points.
 This makes it more CPU intensive than the simple method used here, and so it is not implemented in `libspatialaudio`.

-## CAmbisonicZoomer
+## AmbisonicZoomer

 ### Configuration